 If you are applying from within Berlin you will need to follow these immediate steps:

-You ideally need one or two clients based in Germany; something which would be good to prepare ahead of time.
+You ideally need one or two clients based in Germany, which would be good to prepare ahead of time.
 This list of companies and startups in Berlin can point you in the right direction.

 You will then need to make a Freelance Visa Appointment at the Immigration Office In Berlin, taking the following things with you:

-- Freelance Plan (your projected earnings and losses).
-While there isn’t a set amount for this freelance visa it’s expected you earn at least eighteen thousand euros a year.
+• Freelance Plan (your projected earnings and losses).
+While there isn’t a set amount for this freelance visa, you are expected to earn at least eighteen thousand euros a year.

 Tip: More information on the full list of requirements, the paperwork needed, and the steps you must take once you’re in Berlin can be found on NomadenBerlin.
 They can also personally help with any of the steps.